giocoal/word-embedding-italian-literature/README.md

-# Distributional Semantics (Word2Vec and CADE): the evolution of tópoi in the Italian literary tradition
+# Distributional Semantics (word embedding with Word2Vec and CADE): the evolution of tópoi in the Italian literary tradition

 ## Requirements
 * python 3.7+